Nonparametric Distributed Learning Architecture for Big Data: Algorithm and Applications: Statistical Formulation of Big Data Analysis

-Eventually, the goal of having a distributed inference procedure critically depends on the question: .5em {\it How to judiciously combine the ``local'' LP-inferences executed in parallel by different servers to get the ``global'' inference for the original big data?} .55em To resolve this challenge, we make a novel connection with meta-analysis.
+{\it How to judiciously combine the `local' inferences executed in parallel by different servers to get the `global' inference for the original big data?}

+To resolve this challenge, we make a novel connection with meta-analysis.
 Section \ref{sec:metaparallel} describes how we can use meta-analysis to parallelize the statistical inference process for massive datasets.
-Furthermore, instead of simply providing point estimates we seek to provide a distribution estimator (analogous to the Bayesian posterior distribution) for the LP-statistics via a confidence distribution (CD) that contains information for virtually all types of statistical inference (e.g. estimation, hypothesis testing, confidence intervals, etc.).
-Section \ref{sec:CDmeta} discusses this strategy using CD-based meta-analysis which plays a key role as a `Combiner' to integrate the local inferences to construct a comprehensive answer for the original data.
+Furthermore, we seek to provide a distribution estimator for the LP-statistics via a confidence distribution (CD) that contains information for virtually all types of statistical inference (e.g. estimation, hypothesis testing, confidence intervals, etc.).
+Section \ref{sec:CDmeta} discusses the use of CD-based meta-analysis, which plays a key role in integrating local inferences to construct a comprehensive answer for the original data.
 These new connections allow data scientists to fully utilize the parallel processing power of large-scale clusters for designing unified and efficient big data statistical inference algorithms.

-1em To conclude, we have discussed the architectural overview of \texttt{MetaLP} which addresses the challenge of developing an inference framework for data-intensive applications in a way that does not require any modifications of the core statistical principles that were developed for `small' data.
-Due to its simplicity and flexibility, data scientists can adapt this inference model and statistical computing philosophy to a significant number of big data problems.
-Next, we describe the theoretical underpinnings, algorithmic foundation, and implementation details of our data-parallel large-scale \texttt{MetaLP} inference model.
+To conclude, we have discussed the architectural overview of \texttt{MetaLP}, which addresses the challenge of developing an inference framework for data-intensive applications without requiring modifications to the core statistical principles developed for `small' data.
+Next, we describe the theoretical underpinnings, algorithmic foundation, and implementation details of our data-parallel, large-scale \texttt{MetaLP} inference model.